apache/echarts-doc/en/option/component/visual-map-continuous.md

 Whether show handles, which can be dragged to adjust "selected range".

-Notes: In order to be compatible with ECharts2, the rule, which seems to be a little odd, remains: when [visualMap.type](~visualMap.type) is not set, and [visualMap.calculable](~visualMap-continuous.calculable) was set to be `true`, [visualMap.type](~visualMap.type) will be automatically set as `'continuous'`, regardless of some settings such as [visualMap-piecewise.splitNumber](~visualMap-piecewise.splitNumber).
+Notes: In order to be compatible with ECharts2, the rule, which seems to be a little odd, is retained: when [visualMap.type](~visualMap.type) is not set, and [visualMap.calculable](~visualMap-continuous.calculable) was set to be `true`, [visualMap.type](~visualMap.type) will be automatically set as `'continuous'`, regardless of some settings such as [visualMap-piecewise.splitNumber](~visualMap-piecewise.splitNumber).
 Therefore, it is recommended to set [visualMap.type](~visualMap.type) explicitly, which avoids ambiguity.

 ## realtime(boolean) = true